Dublin and Blessington Steam Tramway: History

 An extension of the line to Poulaphouca was opened in 1895, and the Blessington and Poulaphouca Steam Tramway was incorporated, with through-running from Terenure from 1896 until the extension was closed in 1927.

+In an instalment of the Thorough Guides travel book series in 1895, Charles Slegg Ward noted that passengers could opt to pay more in order to journey from Blessington to Poulaphouca and onwards to Harristown station where they could connect in with the Sallins to Tullow railway line.
+This line operated a passenger service from 1885 to 1947.